louisebphansen/assignment4-WARP-classification/README.md

 # Final Project: Waste Classification using CNN's

-This assignment is the final project on the Visual Analytics course on the elective in Cultural Data Science at Aarhus University.
+This assignment is the final project on the Visual Analytics course on the elective in Cultural Data Science at Aarhus University, 2023.

 ### Contributions

 The code was created by me.
 However, code provided throughout the course has been reused and adapted for this project.

-### Repository description
+### Project description
 This project aims to apply the tools and methods acquired in the Visual Analytics course to create a classifier which can distinguish between four different types of waste.
 The repository contains code to run a classifier using different levels and methods of augmentation as well as balanced vs imbalanced data.
 The motivation behind the project was due to an interest in applying image classification and computer vision to a real life problem such as waste recyling.

 ### Contents of the repository